LukeSmithxyz/LARBS/README.md

 ## What do you get?

 [My dotfiles](https://github.com/lukesmithxyz/voidrice) and all their requisite programs installed without a problem.

-It'll just take some time because I include *everything* I use, ever.
-All LaTeX packages, Blender, etc.
+All the core stuff we be installed without prompt, but you'll have the option to install some of the larger non-essential packages (LaTeX, LibreOffice, Blender, etc.).

 ## Installation